pangeacyber/pangea-extensions-firebase/firestore-audit-document/PREINSTALL.md

 Use this extension to log changes to a Firestore collection.
-The extension is mostly useful for collections that contain sensitive data.
-In order to audit multiple collections, the extension needs to be installed multiple times with corresponding collection names.
+The extension is useful to monitor collections that contain compliance-critical data.
+To audit multiple collections, the extension can be installed multiple times with corresponding collection names.

 This extension:

 - Listens to Firestore events for the specified collection.
-Every create/update/delete requests to the collection will be logged to Pangea's Secure Audit Log service.
-[Pangea Secure Audit Service](https://pangea.cloud/services/audit-log/).
+Every create/update/delete requests to the collection will be logged to Pangea's [Secure Audit Log](https://pangea.cloud/services/audit-log/) service.

 #### Additional setup